ferevore/ferevore.github.io/README.md

 <body>

 <h1>About me</h1>
-<p>I have a clear, logical mind with a practical approach to problem-solving and a drive to see things through to completion.
+<p><em>I have a clear, logical mind with a practical approach to problem-solving and a drive to see things through to completion.
 I am eager to learn and enjoy overcoming challenges.
 I have a genuine interest in Business Management and Law.
 I am an energetic and ambitious person, who responsible approach to any task that I undertake, or situation that I am presented with.
-I improved the performance, operations and productivity of me and my team.</p>
+I improved the performance, operations and productivity of me and my team.</em></p>

 </body>
 </html>